saksham-personal/humanization-playwright/README.md

 ### Stealth Best Practices

-- Always use `humanization.undetected_launch` for persistent contexts.
+- Always use `Humanization.undetected_launch` for persistent contexts.
 - Run headless=False and avoid custom user agents/headers.
 - Combine with Patchright's Chrome channel for maximum undetection.
 - Test on anti-bot sites to verify.